 The techs were provided with the access PIN to Jacqui’s phone, as well as John Bishop’s phone number, and were asked to retrieve all text messages exchanged between the two phones.
 The job was officially logged and Luke was told that someone from their department would return the phone and any results back to him when they had finished.

 The grinning IT member who approached Luke’s desk unceremoniously dumped a large quantity of pages onto Luke’s desk.
-Luke’s eyes dropped to the large pile of papers.
+Luke’s eyes dropped to the delivery .

 The IT guy flicked a finger at the pile of papers.
 ‘That there is some of the best reading I have done in a long time,’ he said.
 ‘Who the hell owns that phone you gave us…?’
 He rhetorically asked.
 'Wait ‘till you see some of those photos we recovered from the SMS messages,’ he said while shaking his head.

 ’Is this it…?
 Luke said.
-He fanned through the pages to examine the quantity. ’Are all these the SMS messages between the two mobile phone numbers I gave you?
+He fanned through the pages to examine the quantity. ’Are all these the SMS messages between the two cell phone numbers I gave you?

 ‘That’s them…’ the man confirmed.
 'That’s fifty-seven foolscap pages of some of the most explicit exchanges of information I have ever read…Playboy’s got nuthin’ on those two…’